|Standing (Left to Right): Kenneth E. Fetrow, President Al Bienstock, John P. Gaspich, Jr., Vice President John V. Thomas, and Nathan P. Silcox|

 John V. Thomas graduated from Bishop McDevitt High School (1963) and from Villanova University (1967), with a BS in Economics (Finance Major).
 He was a Financial Advisor with Morgan Stanley Smith Barney.
-He is Vice President of the Hampden Township Board of Commissioners, Chairman of the Hampden Township Sewer Authority, Treasurer of the Cumberland County Recycling and Waste Authority, member of the Cumberland County Transportation Task Force, member of the Chesapeake Bay Local Government Advisory Board, member of the PA State Association of Township Commissioners Executive Committee and a Eucharistic Minister at Good Shepherd Church.
+He is Vice President of the Hampden Township Board of Commissioners, Chairman of the Hampden Township Sewer Authority, Treasurer of the Cumberland County Recycling and Waste Authority, member of the Cumberland County Transportation Task Force, Vice Chairman of the Chesapeake Bay Local Government Advisory Board, member of the PA State Association of Township Commissioners Executive Committee, member of the Board of the Friends of Historic Peace Chruch and a Eucharistic Minister at Good Shepherd Church.
 He has previously served as President of the following organizations: PA State Association of Township Commissioners, PA State Association of Councils of Government, Central Association of Township Commissioners, West Shore Wage Tax Bureau, West Shore Council of Governments, South Central League of Municipalities, the Hampden Township Board of Commissioners, the Mechanicsburg North Rotary Club and the Good Shepherd Capital Campaign.
 He served as VP of the PA Local Government Investment Trust.
 He is also a past member of Governor Thornburgh’s Task Force for Housing and the United Way Allocations Committee.
 John was selected as Harrisburg Magazine’s “Readers Choice” Stockbroker in 2004 and 2006 and “Simply the Best” Stockbroker in 2005.
 He served in the 28th Infantry Division of the PA National Guard.
 John is married to Judy Thomas.
 They have one daughter, Kathleen (married to Edward Savage), and three grandsons, Michael, Ethan and Kyle.
 John and Judy have lived in Hampden Township since 1973.

 |Nathan P. Silcox